Crucifixion darkness: Natural phenomenon

 The Gospel of Luke account states "and the sun was darkened".
 However, the biblical details do not accord with an eclipse: a solar eclipse could not have occurred on or near the Passover, when Jesus was crucified, and would have been too brief to account for three hours of darkness.
 The maximum possible duration of a total solar eclipse is seven minutes and 31.1 seconds.

 Some writers explained the crucifixion darkness in terms of solar storms, heavy cloud cover, or the aftermath of a volcanic eruption.
 A popular work of the nineteenth century described it as an 'oppressive gloom' and suggested this was a typical phenomenon related to earthquakes.

 In his 2011 book, unlike his 1983 paper, Humphreys accepted that Luke was referring to the Sun, and proposed a khamsin dust storm that tends to occur from March to May and typically obscures the sun for several hours.

 Scribal error

-In 1983, Colin Humphreys and W. G. Waddington noted that the reference to a solar eclipse is missing in some versions of Luke and argued that the reported sun's darkness could be accounted for by confusion with a partial lunar eclipse that had taken place on 3 April AD 33: lunar eclipses can last much longer than solar ones.
+In 1983, Colin Humphreys and W. G. Waddington noted that the reference to a solar eclipse is missing in some versions of Luke and argued that the reported sun's darkness could be accounted for by confusion with a partial lunar eclipse that had taken place on 3 April AD 33: lunar eclipses can last much longer than solar ones, with its penumbral duration listed in eclipse data of 5 hours, 32 minutes, and 50 seconds at its maximum extent near Indonesia.
 In other words, Humphreys and Waddington speculated that the apparent reference in Luke's Gospel to a solar eclipse could have been the result of a scribe wrongly amending Luke's original text.
 This claim is described as "indefensible" by David Henige.
-Astronomer Bradley E. Schaefer stated that the lunar eclipse would not have been visible in Jerusalem during daylight hours and would not account for darkness on earth.
+NASA has noted that some scholars believe a possible date of crucifixion was on that date as a result of the known lunar eclipse.
+However, this date is not universally accepted among Christian scholars, and astronomer Bradley E. Schaefer stated that the lunar eclipse would not have been visible in Jerusalem during daylight hours and would not account for darkness on earth.
+As a result of these issues, Dr. Faulkner of the evangelical Answers in Genesis cautioned against using this argument.